systeminsights/systeminsights.github.com/source/_posts/2012-07-02-monitoring-mtc-streams-mtconnect-graphr.markdown

 	    fclose($handle);
 	}

-That sums up our loader.php.
-Next all we need to do is to write a simple function to load the xml file via the proxy.
+That sums up our `loader.php`.
+Next all we need to do is to write a simple function to load the XML file via the proxy.

 	function getCurrentXML(conn_url) {              //function to retrieve a xml file var n = "";